 This section covers manual installation of the Browsium Ion Client.
-Network and command line installation settings and options can be found in the Available Command Line Switches for the Installer section.
+Network and command line installation options can be found in Available Command Line Switches for the Installer.
 You will need Administrator rights to run the Client Installer.
 Once installed, the Ion Client can run under any user account and does not require special user permissions or elevation.

-To start the Client Installer process, simply double-click on the Ion-ClientSetup.msi file provided by Browsium.
+1. To start the Client Installer process, double-click on the Ion-ClientSetup.msi file.
 To properly complete the installation process you will need an account with Administrator rights.
 The first screen provides a basic introduction.
 Click Next to get started.

 Once the installation process has begun, you will be presented with two choices for the installation mode.
-One mode allows you to install the Ion Client software as a 30-Day Evaluation Kit.
-The second choice is to install the fully licensed version which will require a license key provided by Browsium.
-If you choose the 30-Day Evaluation Kit, the installer will continue once you have clicked Next.
+One installs the Ion Client software as a 30-Day Evaluation Kit.
+The second installs the fully licensed version, requiring a license key provided by Browsium.

-Note: When you have completed your 30-Day Evaluation of Ion and are ready to install the License, the process is defined in section 2.5.5 Repair Options.
+When you have completed your 30-Day Evaluation of Ion and are ready to install the License, the process is defined in section 2.5.5 Repair Options.